pranjalbareth/web-terminal/README.md

 - **Simulated Linux Commands**: Supports basic commands like `ls`, `cd`, `mkdir`, `rmdir`, `touch`, `rm`, `cat`, `pwd`, and more.
 - **Filesystem Emulation**: A virtual file system with standard Linux directories (`/bin`, `/etc`, `/home`, etc.).
-- **Themed & Interactive UI**: A visually appealing interface designed for ease of use.
 - **Help Command**: Use `help` to get a structured, two-column list of available commands and their descriptions.

 ### 💻 Technologies Used